 It’s not uncommon to see goats and cows grazing in a pasture with llamas and chickens alongside them.
 And sure, those animals can all chow down on the same pasture grass and browse, but when it comes to individual feed, this is a whole other story.

-Each livestock animal has their own nutritional needs and that means there most likely is a feed/grain mixture made specifically for them.
+Each livestock animal has their own nutritional needs, meaning there most likely is a feed/grain mixture made specifically for them.
 One that will give the best nutritional value that meets that animal’s specific requirements.

-This was something, I found out rather quickly, that needed to be done correctly from the beginning.
-There needs to be a way to store all the different feeds securely that would not only ensure the food is kept fresh but will also keep the rodents and bugs out.
+This was something I found out rather quickly that needed to be done correctly from the beginning.
+Finding durable options that will safely store all the different feeds, supplements, and minerals will ensure the food is kept fresh and keeps the rodents and bugs out.

-A good rule of thumb to have is.
-If you won’t eat it, don’t make them eat it.
+A good rule of thumb to have is this: If you won’t eat it, don’t make your livestock eat it.
 If it’s going to make you sick, odds are it will make your livestock sick as well.

 How do you know if livestock feed is spoiled?

 Do you know that old saying, for every mouse you see, there are 100 or more hiding?
-Okay, maybe that is not a saying, but trust me, it’s (almost) true.
+Okay, maybe that is not a saying, but trust me, it’s (almost always) true.
 How do I know?
-I actually experienced this firsthand and it took just one bag of chicken feed left on my barn floor to find out.
+I experienced this firsthand, and it took just one bag of chicken feed left on my barn floor to find out.

-I like to stock up on purchases both for our family and our animals.
-The fewer times I go into a store the less money I spend.
+I like to stock up on purchases for our family and our animals.
+The fewer times I go into a store, the less money I spend.
 For that reason, it was not uncommon to find 4-5 bags of feed stacked in our barn.

 - Their ability to keep pests out.